darkautism/bevy_asepritesheet/readme.md

 ### 0.4.0

+* ❌ update examples
-* ❌ impl default for `AnimatedSpriteBundle`
+* ✅ impl default for `AnimatedSpriteBundle`
-* ❌ impl default for `SpriteAnimator`
+* ✅ impl default for `SpriteAnimator`
-* ❌ make `SpriteAnimator` not rely on having loaded sheet when initialized
+* ✅ make `SpriteAnimator` not rely on having loaded sheet when initialized
 * ✅ rename `Sheet` type to `Spritesheet`
 * ✅ general code refactors to align better with idomatic rust ideals